pixel

 The Adult Survivors Act (ASA) – Expired but accepting transfers

-The ASA was signed into law by New York Governor Kathy Hochul on May 24th, 2022 to allow survivors of sexual offenses that occurred when they were over the age of 18 to file lawsuits, irrespective of when they occurred (i.e., even if the statute of limitations had passed).
+The ASA was signed into law by New York Governor Kathy Hochul on May 24th, 2022, to allow survivors of sexual offenses that occurred when they were over the age of 18 to file lawsuits, irrespective of when they occurred (i.e., even if the statute of limitations had passed).

-Unfortunately, the one-year period that allowed adult survivors of sexual abuse to come forward and seek justice expired on November 24, 2023, however, if you are not satisfied with your current legal representation, please contact our offices and we may be able to help you.
+Unfortunately, the one-year period that allowed adult survivors of sexual abuse to come forward and seek justice expired on November 24, 2023; however, if you are not satisfied with your current legal representation, please contact our offices, and we may be able to help you.
 We are still accepting cases transferred to our firm from other law firms.

-The act, that became effective on November 24th, 2022, provided a one-year "look-back" window for victims who were 18 years or older to sue their offenders.
+The act, which became effective on November 24th, 2022, provided a one-year "look-back" window for victims who were 18 years or older to sue their offenders.
 Attorney Michael S. Lamonsoff represented many men and women who suffered sexual abuse/violence when incarcerated and helped them recover damages even when it took place years ago.
-Thanks to the Adult Survivors Act, we were able to file lawsuits on behalf of our clients against their abusers as well as other responsible parties, such as federal, state, and county prisons who failed to protect victims.
+Thanks to the Adult Survivors Act, we were able to file lawsuits on behalf of our clients against their abusers as well as other responsible parties, such as federal, state, and county prisons, who failed to protect victims.

 Languages Spoken